 You may need to click the button many times.

-If necessary, change the colour of the graphic-area to Grey to see the vectors more clearly.
+If necessary, change the color of the graphic-area to Gray to see the vectors more clearly.

 About the Velocity and Acceleration Vectors in the graphic-area

 •Show only when the Point moves relative to the Mechanism-Plane

 •Their length is proportional to the Point's instantaneous Velocity and Acceleration.